 - Weird Sounds – When the clutch begins to wear down, it can make a whirring sound that may be caused by vacuum bubbles from the fluid.

-- Stalled Speed – If the issues aren’t resolved with the torque converter, the problems will worsen overtime, including the response time for the engine to engage.
+- Stalled Speed – If the issues aren’t resolved with the torque converter, the problems will worsen over time, including the response time for the engine to engage.
 The inconsistent engagement could lead to complete failure.

 AMS Jet Auto Transmission

-If you are experiencing any of issues with your vehicle, we heavily advise you to visit our shop and have one of our technicians take care of it for you right away.
+If you are experiencing any issues with your vehicle, we heavily advise you to visit our automotive repair shop and have one of our technicians take care of it for you right away.
 We have extensive equipment and experience to ensure that everything will be remedied the first time the problem arises.
 If you need more information about our auto repair services, please contact us at (954) 581-0390.